 EDI can be a good partner alongside the API stack.
 EDI can improve your business efficiency and improve lead times for product developments and product delivery.
 EDI speeds up your business communications and processes, improves data quality, reduces human error in physical transactions, and can reduce the lifecycle time for order and delivery.
 This helps improve business relationships, and over time, leading to better business transactions.

 So while electronic data interchanges are not going away anytime soon, integrating EDI processes with APIs can make an even more profound change in your business adaptability.
 A likely scenario emerging in the coming years will be message-based cloud systems integrated with both EDI and API capabilities.
 These will likely be used for system-to-system integration in supply chains, logistics networks and financial operations.

 Connecting EDI with APIs in a cloud platform enhances business connectivity, and improves overall business performance.
 This is proven by many of our customers, where such a B2B integration platform can connect digital ecosystems and technologies, create opportunities to scale up parts of the business, and help to make your system more agile and flexible.
 A modern EDI/API integration system can optimize your business as a whole.

 As the leading IT business communications provider, Axway understands the benefits of both EDI and API capabilities.
 As industries evolve to meet their new sophisticated customers, so too is Axway moving forward aggressively to streamline EDI and API-driven processes, and manage and monitor APIs for enterprises on a global scale.

 You don’t have to forgo your EDI processes.
 But integrating them into our cutting-edge B2B integration platform can help your company to continue evolving, to keep supporting your customers, and to be ready for the future.

-Register for our on-demand webinar to learn more about why it makes sense to invest in EDI in 2022.
+Register for our webinar to learn more about the connected future of EDI.